Lwam89/Crowdfunding_ETL-challenge/README.md

 # Crowdfunding_ETL-challenge
 ## Project Partners: Rebecca Solomon,Rosanna Chiu,Yi Pan,Telmen Erdenebat and Harsh Chapadia.

 # Note: For the partners project my group and I discussed the deliverables and each completed the code independently.
-There are separate repos and separate notebooks, scripts with the work
+There are separate repos and separate notebooks, scripts with the work.

 # Project Overview: